 International Programs –

-Courses of the Department of Anthropology are linked to five programs in the International Academic Program:
+Courses of the Department of Anthropology are linked to several programs in the International Academic Program:

 This program is offered during the summer and provides the opportunity to learn about the cultural and natural landscapes of northern Tanzania.